gregl83/algostru/README.md

 # algostru

-Algorithms and data Structures powered by Rust.
+Algorithms and Structures powered by Rust.

 ## Stability